Some nonlinear second order equation modelling rocket motion: Integral formulation

 \section{Integral formulation}

-It should be noted that due to the presence of the derivative $\dot{z}$ the equation $\left( \ref{R4}\right) $ is not in a variational form.
-Therefore our approach differs from the one employed in \cite{BorWal} (for extension to elliptic problems see \cite{Bor}) and makes use of integral formulation approach.
-Specifically the boundary value problem $\left( \ref{BVP}\right) $ with $\left( \ref{R4b}\right) $ can be reformulated in the following way
+It should be noted that due to the presence of the derivative $\dot{z}$ the equation $\left( \ref{R4}\right)$, or equivalently $(\ref{eqz})$, is not in a variational form.
+Therefore our approach differs from the one employed in \cite{BorWal}, as well as from \cite{Bor} where an extension to elliptic problems was cosidered, and makes use of the integral formulation approach.
+Specifically, the boundary value problem $\left( \ref{BVP}\right) $ with $\left( \ref{R4b}\right) $ can be reformulated in the following way

 where the nonlinear term $F$ is defined as